-Practical advice for families and health practitioners
+Practical childhood dementia advice for families and health practitioners

 Every three days an Australian child is born with childhood dementia – a rare genetic disease that describes over 100 different conditions.
 Symptoms are similar to dementia in adults, with progressive loss of memory, concentration, speech and movement, often leading to confusion, distress and changes in behaviour.